 Meet the Watsons (2016)

 "Meet the Watsons" are a set of four projection mapped sculptures who discuss and deconstruct a twitter account live in front of an audience.
-Looking to make you question what you put online; who can access information; and the possible tone of your communications.
-This pieve expands upon a subject that I studied previously within 'You probably live in Horsham, 2016'.
-Specifically, exploring the security and availability of our metadata and what can be derived from looking at it in detail.
+Looking to make you question what you put online; who can access information and the possible tone of your communications.
+Fueled by a selection of bespoke natural language processing tools The Watsons can deduce vast amounts of personal data from your twitter account, including location, workplace, friends and family, hobbies and even current thoughts.
 Asking do you know what you put online?
 If so, do you think it should be public?

 Meet the Watsons recieved the "Best Creative Award" at Goldsmiths, University of London Degree show in 2016.

 Another Memory Interrupted (2017)